-- 3. Thesis Pre-Proposal: Upon nearing the completion of their course work and before writing their General Examinations, students must submit a brief statement (two pages) of their intended thesis topic to their Advisory Committee and the Graduate Director for approval.
+3. Thesis Pre-Proposal: Upon nearing the completion of their course work and before writing their General Examinations, students must submit a brief statement (two pages) of their intended thesis topic to their Advisory Committee.
 The approved statement with the accompanying approval form must be submitted to the Graduate Administrator.
-The statement should contain two specifications: - 1.
-A brief statement of the prospective thesis topic, with an indication of the expected contribution to the study of religion; - 2.
+The statement should contain two specifications:

+- 1. A brief statement of the prospective thesis topic, with an indication of the expected contribution to the study of religion; - 2.
 The names of three professors (the intended Supervisor and two other members of the Supervisory Committee), with brief indications of how the expertise of each one will contribute to the study of the topic.